AlphaEye420/DayZ-Modwork/Misc_Mods/InsulatedCamo_Master_Version/Readme.md

 * **Boots:**
 	* _There are ONLY 3 colors of Insulated & Waterproof Boots - Jet Black, Brown, Green_
 	* Located in the pbo that has no '_skin' tag

-NOTE: Due to using separated pbos for skins, the list of items will show up sorted by camo#.
-Should you want to have them appear in admin list sorted by item type, AND you intend to use all of the skins, then you can find a better ALL in 1 pbo on my github.
-If you repack the master list mod, do not use the individual pbos from this mod.

 ### Change Log
 * v1 Released up to Camo7 (built from a template)
 * v2 Added camo8-13 (expanded template)